nightmareisme/c-volution/README.md

 For more detailed guidance, please refer to the original [mmcls](https://github.com/open-mmlab/mmclassification), [mmdet](https://github.com/open-mmlab/mmdetection)tutorials.

+Before finetuning on the following downstream tasks, download the ImageNet pre-trained [CedNet-50 weights](https://pan.baidu.com/s/1cV3PKT0eC-CYoojkC0ksSQ?pwd=v8k6) and set the `pretrained` argument to your local path.

 Currently, we provide an memory-efficient implementation of the involuton operator based on [CuPy](https://cupy.dev/).
 Please install this library in advance.
 A customized CUDA kernel would bring about further acceleration on the hardware.
 Any contribution from the community regarding this is welcomed!